 Phase 1: Follicular Phase

 The first phase is called the follicular phase.
 This happens on the first day of your period and typically lasts about two weeks.
-During this phase, Follicle Stimulating Hormone (FSH) is released from your pituitary gland, which stimulates the growth of ovarian follicles in preparation for ovulation.
+During this phase, follicle-stimulating hormone (FSH) is released from your pituitary gland, which stimulates the growth of ovarian follicles in preparation for ovulation.
 This hormone also increases estrogen production in preparation for ovulation.

 Phase 2: Ovulation

 The second phase is called the ovulatory phase and usually occurs around mid-cycle (about 12-14 days from when your period started).
-During this time, an egg is released from one of your ovaries and travels down the fallopian tube where it may be fertilised by sperm if you’re trying to conceive.
-You may experience some cramping or light spotting during this time due to increased levels of progesterone being released into your body.
+During this time, an egg is released from one of your ovaries and travels down the fallopian tube, where it may be fertilised by sperm if you’re trying to conceive.
+You may experience cramping or light spotting during this time due to increased levels of progesterone being released into your body.

 TIP: To help reduce any discomfort associated with ovulation, try drinking plenty of water, eating lots of fruits and vegetables, and avoiding processed foods.